dwavesystems/spin-boson-chain/docs/literature.rst

 Literature
 ==========

-Below is a list of references that are cited in the ``sbc`` documentation:
+Below is a list of references that are cited in the ``spinbosonchain``
+documentation:

 ..
 [Paeckel1] |nbspc|"Time-evolution methods for matrix-product states",
 	             S. Paeckel, T. Köhler, A. Swoboda, S.R.
 Manmana, U.